giantswarm/docs/src/content/app-platform/defaulting-validation/index.md

   - Is App CR defaulting and validation logic enabled for my cluster?
   - How can I use App CR defaulting logic when installing Managed Apps?
   - What fields are validated in App CRs when installing or updating Managed Apps?
+  - How can I ensure Flux is not blocked by the validating webhook?
 ---

 # Defaulting and validation of App CRs